teddy-ambona/financial-data-api/README.md

 ## Quickstart

+Run the following commands to:

+- Build the Docker image
-Run the following commands to build the Docker image and run the app and db services:
+- Run the app and db services
+- Populate DB with TSLA and AMZN stock prices

 ```bash
 make build up